-The Sustainable Summits conference builds on the wildly successful July 2010 American Alpine Club-hosted conference "Exit Strategies: Managing Human Waste in the Wild."
+The Sustainable Summits Initiative builds on the wildly successful July 2010 American Alpine Club-hosted conference "Exit Strategies: Managing Human Waste in the Wild."
 In attendance were land managers, climbers, planners and scientists representing the world's mountainous regions.
-Today, the Sustainable Summits conference has continued to shape and share environmentally sustainable solutions in mountain areas along with developing global partnerships.
+Today, the Sustainable Summits Initiative has continued to shape and share environmentally sustainable solutions in mountain areas along with developing global partnerships.

 Presented by an alliance of mountain recreation and conservation organizations, the conference is open to all interested individuals from around the world.
-This year's conference is in New Zealand from August 7th-11th.
+The 2018 conference is in Chamonix, France from June 10-15.

 American Alpine Club members Roger Robinson and Ellen Lapham are the Directors of the Sustainable Summits Conference:

 Roger grew up in Corvallis, Oregon where he developed his outdoor and climbing skills through scouting.
 By the time he was in high school he was spending most weekends on the mountains in the Pacific Northwest.
 He attended Oregon State University—receiving a degree in Resource Recreation Management.
 While in college he practiced Clean Climbing techniques culminating in the participation of two clean-up expeditions of Denali and one on Mount Logan—all run through the University Systems Outdoor Programs.
 In 1976, he spent 115 days climbing in the Alaska Range of Denali National Park.